N2O-SSA

 Abstract

-Fertilizer use in sub-Saharan Africa is currently low, which results in lower agricultural crop yields than in many developed nations.
+Fertiliser use in sub-Saharan Africa is currently low, which results in lower agricultural crop yields than in many developed nations.
 In the coming decades, fertilizer use is predicted to increase, in order to drive increasing agricultural productivity.
-If fertilizer application is carefully controlled, emissions of greenhouse gases from agricultural soils can be minimized while ensuring high productivity and food security: Climate-smart agriculture.
+If fertilizer application is carefully controlled, emissions of greenhouse gases from agriculture soils can be minimized while ensuring high productivity and food security: Climate smart agriculture.
 The success of climate-smart agricultural practices depends on detailed knowledge of nutrient cycles in soils.

-Nitrous oxide (N2O) is a potent greenhouse gas that makes a significant contribution to global warming.
-In addition, it is the most important substance currently released that contributes to the destruction of the ozone layer.
-N2O is produced by microbes in soils as they use nitrogen in two essential biochemical reactions: Nitrification and denitrification.
-Agricultural fertilization increases the amount of nitrogen available in soils, which leads to more significant emissions of N2O.
+Nitrous oxide (N2O) is a strong greenhouse gas which makes a large contribution to global warming.
+In addition, it is the most important substance currently released that contributes to destruction of the ozone layer.
+N2O is produced by microbes in soils as they use nitrogen in two key biochemical reactions: Nitrification and denitrification.
+Agricultural fertilisation increases the amount of nitrogen available in soils, which leads to larger emissions of N2O.
 N2O emissions have primarily been studied in temperate ecosystems, but the causes and magnitude of emissions in sub-Saharan Africa are not well known.
 Expected changes in N2O emissions due to climate change and increasing fertilizer use are very poorly constrained, making it particularly difficult to drive investment in climate-smart agriculture in this region.

 People